radian-software/straight.el/README.md

     $ brew upgrade emacs

-The other way is to let Emacs use certificates provided by LibreSSL, which you can do by running these commands:
+The other way is to let Emacs use certificates provided by LibreSSL, which you can do by running this command:

     $ brew install gnutls libressl